westgards/Horiseon_mockup/README.md

 In this project, we will add accessibilty features to the code base by implementing semantic HTML, increase the number of `alt` attributes, and refactor the structure of some of the HTML elements.

 ## Installation
-To view the project in your browser, right-click on the index.html file, then select `default browser`.
-This will open the HTML page in the broswer of yor choice.
+To view the project in your browser, you will need to clone down the repository to your local machine.
+Once you have the project locally you will need to open it in VSOCDE IDE.
+Right-click on the `index.html` file, then select `default browser` from the dropdown menu.
+This will open the HTML page in the broswer of your choice.

 ## Deployment
 Application is deployed through Github Pages, live URL [here]()